 TGac editor: modify D0.2 P146L18, as follows

-After the PHY-CCA.indication(BUSY, channel-list) is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG and VHT-SIG-A in order to set the maximum duration of the data stream.
-If signal loss occurs before validating L-SIG, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) until the received level drops below the CCA sensitivity level (for a missed preamble) specified in 22.3.20.5.
+After the PHY-CCA.indication(BUSY, channel-list) is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
+If signal loss occurs before validating L-SIG, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) until the received level drops below the CCA sensitivity level for CCA_BUSY_ANY_SIGNAL specified in 22.3.20.5.
 If the check of the L-SIG parity bit is not valid, a PHY-RXSTART.indication is not issued.
 The PHY shall issue the error condition PHY-RXEND.indication(FormatViolation).
-The VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) until the received level drops below the CCA sensitivity level (for a missed preamble) specified in 22.3.20.5.
+The VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) until the received level drops below the CCA sensitivity level for CCA_BUSY_ANY_SIGNAL specified in 22.3.20.5.
 If a valid L-SIG parity bit is indicated, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) for the predicted duration of the transmitted frame, as defined by RXTIME in Equation (22-80), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, and invalid VHT-SIG-A CRC.
 Reserved VHT-SIG-A Indication is defined as a VHT-SIG-A with Reserved bits equal to 0 or NSTS per user for MU set to 5-7 or Short GI set to 01 or the combination of MCS and NSTS not included in 22.6 or any other VHT-SIG-A field bit combinations that do not correspond to modes of PHY operation defined in Clause 22.
 If the VHT-SIG-A indicates an unsupported mode, the PHY shall issue the error condition PHY-RXEND.indication(UnsupportedRate).
 If the VHT-SIGA indicates an invalid CRC or Reserved VHT-SIG-A Indication, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation).

 TGac editor: modify D0.2 Table 22-22, as follows